WINDSCREENS UNHEATED I (Fitting)

 Both types of rubber are available, you must ask for the right one, innie or outie. (smile)

-WINDSCREENS HEATED (Souring Replacements) January, 2011 (updated April 2014)
+WINDSCREENS HEATED (Sourcing Replacements) January, 2011 (updated April 2014)

 There have been complaints that the inside of the unheated windscreen can "speckle up" with drops when driving with the top down in the rain.
 Carry a shammy with you.

-The 4/4 Sport (and some other current Morgans) use different windscreen pillars from other classics as it has the older 9 stud hood.
+The 4/4 Sport use different windscreen pillars from other classics as it has the older 9 stud hood.
 The pillars curve slightly to accommodate the width and type of screen.
 Sadly, the newer version of this part for these cars was made with the curvature section too thin (unlike the older versions) allowing unfortunate flexing and acting as pressure springs on the screen when they are installed.
 It was this that is reported to inevitably cause the cracking.
 (However, considering the many warranty refusals, it is not expected that this will be officially acknowledged at this point.)

 CAR WARRANTY